TIBCOSoftware/flogo/README.md

 - Enables edge devices to implement basic streaming constructs in a simple pipeline fashion without the need to leave the device
 - Provides non-persistent state for streaming operations
   - Streams are persisted in memory until the end of the pipeline has been reached.
 This means that aggregations, etc are only performed in memory, if the process crashes data is lost.
 - Serves as a pre-process pipeline for raw data to perform basic mathematical and logical operations to feed ML models

 Some of the key highlights include:

-**Simple pipeline** construct enables a clean, easy way of dealing with streams of data **Stream aggregation** capabilities enables aggregation or accumulation across streams using tumbling and sliding windows based on time or event.
+**Simple pipeline** construct enables a clean, easy way of dealing with streams of data<br/>
+**Stream aggregation** capabilities enables aggregation or accumulation across streams using tumbling and sliding windows based on time or event.<br/>
-**Join streams** from multiple data sources
+**Join streams** from multiple data sources<br/>
-**Filter** out the noise with filtering capabilities
+**Filter** out the noise with filtering capabilities<br/>

 ## Getting Started